jbakse/site_builder/content/parameters/index.md

 You explore the range of a procedural genertion system by changing the values of its parameters and seeing what happens.
 In simple sketches you might tweak parameters directly, by changing [hard-coded](https://en.wikipedia.org/wiki/Hard_coding) values directly in the source.

-It is almost always worth taking time to indentify useful parameters in your code, consider their possible values, and expose them in a way that encourages exploration.
+It is almost always worth taking time to identify useful parameters in your code, consider their possible values, and expose them in a way that encourages exploration.
 Doing so will lead to **better code**, **better user experiences**, and **better results**.

 #### Better Code